ohdearquant/federated-mcp/README.md

 # Complete implementation following the official MCP specification:

 The Model Context Protocol (MCP) enables federated connections between AI systems and various data sources through a standardized architecture.
-Here’s a complete implementation following the official specification:
+Here's a complete implementation following the official specification:

-This implementation provides a foundation for building federated MCP systems that can scale across multiple servers while maintaining the protocol’s security and standardization requirements.
+This implementation provides a foundation for building federated MCP systems that can scale across multiple servers while maintaining the protocol's security and standardization requirements.
 The federation layer enables seamless communication between different MCP servers, allowing AI systems to maintain context while moving between different tools and datasets.

 The implementation supports both local and remote connections through multiple transport mechanisms, including stdio for local process communication and HTTP with Server-Sent Events for remote connections.